Canada–United States border: Airports

-The U.S. maintains pre-clearance facilities (i.e. immigration offices) at eight Canadian airports with international air service to the United States: Calgary; Edmonton; Halifax Stanfield; Montreal–Trudeau; Ottawa Macdonald–Cartier; Toronto Island Airport (Billy Bishop Airport), Toronto–Pearson, Vancouver; and Winnipeg James Armstrong Richardson.
+United States Customs and Border Protection maintains pre-clearance facilities at nine Canadian airports with nonstop air service to the United States: Calgary; Edmonton; Halifax Stanfield; Montreal–Trudeau; Ottawa Macdonald–Cartier; Toronto-Bishop, Toronto–Pearson, Vancouver; and Winnipeg James Armstrong Richardson.
 These procedures expedite travel by allowing flights originating in Canada to land at a U.S. airport without being processed as an international arrival.
-Canada does not maintain equivalent personnel at U.S. airports due to the sheer number of Canada-bound flights from numerous U.S. departure locations.
+Canada does not maintain equivalent personnel at U.S. airports due to the limited number of Canada-bound flights from U.S. locations.

+Both New York LaGuardia (LGA) and Washington National (DCA) airports lack immigration and customs inspection facilities.
+However, U.S. pre-clearance facilities in Toronto and Montreal permit nonstop service to New York and Washington.

 Cross-border airports

-One curiosity on the Canada–U.S. border is the presence of six airports and eleven seaplane bases whose runways straddle the borderline.
-Such airports were built prior to the U.S. entry into World War II as a way to legally transfer U.S.-built aircraft, such as the Lockheed Hudson, to Canada under the provisions of the Lend-Lease Act.
+The Canada–U.S. border has six airports and eleven seaplane bases whose runways straddle the borderline.
+Such airports were built before the U.S. entry into World War II as a way to legally transfer U.S.-built aircraft, such as the Lockheed Hudson, to Canada under the provisions of the Lend-Lease Act.
 In the interest of maintaining neutrality, U.S. military pilots were forbidden to deliver combat aircraft to Canada.
-As result, the aircraft were flown to the border, where they landed, then were towed on their wheels over the border by tractors or horses overnight.
-The next day, the planes were crewed by RCAF pilots and flown to other locations, typically airbases in Eastern Canada and Newfoundland, from where they were flown to the United Kingdom and deployed in the Battle of Britain.
+As a result, the aircraft were flown to the border, where they landed, and then were towed on their wheels over the border by tractors or horses overnight.
+The next day, the planes were crewed by RCAF pilots and flown to other locations, typically air bases in Eastern Canada and Newfoundland.The planes were flown to the United Kingdom and deployed in the Battle of Britain.

-Piney Pinecreek Border Airport is located in Piney, Manitoba and Pinecreek, Minnesota.
+Piney Pinecreek Border Airport is located in Piney, Manitoba, and Pinecreek, Minnesota.
 The northwest–southeast-oriented runway straddles the border, and there are two ramps: one in the U.S. and one in Canada.
 The airport is owned by the Minnesota Department of Transportation.

-International Peace Garden Airport is located in Boissevain, Manitoba and Dunseith, North Dakota adjacent to the International Peace Garden.
+International Peace Garden Airport is located in Boissevain, Manitoba, and Dunseith, North Dakota, adjacent to the International Peace Garden.
 The runway is entirely within North Dakota, but a ramp extends across the border to allow aircraft to access Canadian customs.
 While not jointly owned, it is operated as an international facility for customs clearance as part of the Peace Garden.